LearnersGuild/curriculum-app/modules/HTTP-Authentication/README.md

     - and you visit `/signup`
       - you are redirected to the homepage
     - and you visit `/logout`
-      - are logged out and then redirected to the home page
+      - you are logged out and then redirected to the home page

 ### Stretch